How to set up a law firm: our 8 top tips

 Part of the SRA authorisation process for a new law firm or alternative business structure (ABS) is considering whether to approve the individuals involved in the firm for that purpose in addition to looking at the entity itself.
 In smaller firms, solicitors in good regulatory standing will be exempt from the need to get approval to be a law firm principal, owner, Compliance Officer for Legal Practice (COLP) or Compliance Officer for Finance and Administration (COFA).
 It is these exemptions that the SRA refer to when they talk about Rule 13.2 of the SRA Authorisation Rules and Rule 13.3 of the SRA Authorisation Rules.
 However in an ABS non-lawyer principals, such as the Directors in a company, and owners holding a ‘material interest’ (such as 10% or more of voting rights or ownership share) in either the law firm or a parent company of the law firm will need specific SRA approval and there are no such exemptions.
 This authorisation process involves the completion of form FA2 and a vetting exercise by the SRA to satisfy itself that the relevant individuals are fit and proper persons to hold their role.
 Anyone completing an FA2 who is not yet on the SRA’s mySRA system will need to register as a new user to obtain a mySRA ID for the application forms.

-A common problem we have to resolve when working with clients to set up a new law firm centres around an SRA requirement that the registered office of incorporated law firms must be at a ‘practising address’.
+A common problem we have to resolve when working with clients to set up a new law firm centres around an SRA requirement that the ‘practising address’ of a law firm should be published.
 So somewhere where the law firm is routinely doing some of its work.
 Some sole practitioners want to work at home initially but the reality is that this involves your home address being put into the public domain.
-If you are not comfortable with that then you may need to consider securing some office space sooner than you had anticipated.
+If you are not comfortable with that then you may need to consider applying for an exemption to this rule or securing some office space sooner than you had anticipated.
 In reality you should be looking for your own office with a door which can be locked to secure client confidentiality.
 A similar consideration applies when an existing business wishes to add a law firm to its group by setting up an alternative business structure (ABS).
 If you are going to be doing any work from home or from shared premises you will need to reassure the SRA as to how you are going to maintain confidentiality in an informal potentially shared space.

 The SRA used to prohibit law firm owners from being connected to other businesses which get involved in legal services or quasi-legal services which were not themselves a law firm.
 There is no longer such a strict prohibition but the SRA will want to be satisfied that the fact of any other business to whom clients will be referred or with whom branding or office space or staff will be shared does not impact upon client interests.
 For example, if clients are to be referred to a connected business is there transparency about the relationship and is it clear that they will no longer receive the same protection as they would as a client of a solicitor’s firm i.e. access to a Legal Ombudsman, minimum terms insurance cover, a compensation fund etc.